CHTC/Articles/2025-2-27-record-ospool-contributing-institutions.md

     <figcaption>Photo Credit: Semenov Paxan via Shutterstock</figcaption>
   </figure>
   <p>
     In 2017 the <a href="https://osg-htc.org/services/open_science_pool/institutions?institution=University+of+Washington">University of Washington</a> became a contributor to the OSPool.
-They have provided over 2 million core hours.
+Since last March, they have provided around 2 million core hours.
   </p>
 </div>